Jason-nzd/warehouse-scraper/Readme.md

 # The Warehouse Scraper

-Scrapes product pricing and info from The Warehouse NZ website.
-Price snapshots can be saved to CosmosDB, or this program can simply log to console.
+Scrapes product pricing and info from the Warehouse NZ website.
+Product information and price snapshots can be stored on Azure CosmosDB, or this program can simply log to console.
+Images can be sent to an API for resizing, analysis and other processing.

-Requires .NET 6 SDK & Powershell.
+The scraper is powered by `Microsoft Playwright`.
+It requires `.NET 6 SDK` & `Powershell` to run.
 Azure CosmosDB is optional.

-## Setup
+## Quick Setup

-First clone this repo, then restore and build .NET packages with:
+First clone or download this repo, change directory into `/src`, then restore and build .NET packages with:

 ```powershell
 dotnet restore && dotnet build